alphabetically (on a 5 point system).........

 RESERVATIONS BY PHONE

 Unlike the Lobster Pot, here is a diner sized menu that is an overall better bet.
 Completely confused as to which of the 50 items to order, I went with the most dangerous food, a fried fish and chips platter.
 In the wrong hands, this could be one greasy mess.
 But on the contrary, it came out light, not greasy at all, and completely delicious although on one or two occasions, some very limp fries accompanying it.
 Salads are fresh and delicious and although there are burgers on the menu, I dare say that they won't be winning top prize.
-Omelets are light and fluffy and the fajitas (which are really burritos) are packed to the gills on a too small plate.
-Egg scrambles, relatively new to the menu are quite nice as well.
-An ooey-gooey chicken prosciutto sandwich was quite tasty.
+Fish sandwiches both broiled and fried are quite delicious and fresh and have become my go-to items.

-Dinner entrees do not fare as well and overall, I would look elsewhere for this meal.
-Chicken breast has been dried out and under-flavored and the pastas were over-sauced.
+Dinner entrees do not fare as well and overall but if you stick to the All-Day Menu, you've got a better bang for the buck.
+You will pay on or about $30 for the fresh fish entrees but it will be just OK when for a similar price, you can get the best in town, elsewhere.
+On the entrees, Chicken breast has been dried out and under-flavored and the pastas over-sauced.
 I'm also told by one waiter that the pastas are even cooked in advance.
 Eeks.
-And on one night, I watched a nr

 Bubala's will not be garnering any gourmet awards.
 And that's OK.
 That's not what they do here.
-And the prices, slightly less than most, give it an advantage.
 There is indoor seating with a slight eau-de-public restroom.
 The outdoor area is much sought after and quite large with heaters for chilly weather.
-Bubala’s has earned a rite of passage and most everyone would like to sit outside and be seen, and vice versa.
+Bubala’s has earned a rite of passage and most everyone prefers the outside.

 And on some given Sunday in August, if you happen to be in the neighborhood, you can watch the attendees of the Drag Brunch crowd make their way passed the restaurant .
 What a hoot!

-Bubala’s has been a go-to place for lunch.
+Bubala’s has been a go-to place for lunch for many years.
 If you are spending an extended time here, you will find yourself returning again and again.

 199 Commercial Street, Provincetown